Brian K. Vaughan

 Vaughan was a writer, story editor and producer of the television series Lost during seasons three through five.
 He was nominated for a Writers Guild of America Award for Best Dramatic Series at the February 2009 ceremony for his work on the fourth season.
 The writing staff was nominated for the award again at the February 2010 ceremony for their work on the fifth season.
 He was formerly the showrunner and executive producer of the TV series Under the Dome.

 Wired describes Vaughan's comics work as "quirky, acclaimed stories that don't pander and still pound pulses".
 His creator-owned comics work is also characterized by "finite, meticulous, years-long story arcs", on which Vaughan comments, "That's storytelling, with a beginning, a middle, and an end.
 Something like Spider-Man, a book that never has a third act, that seems crazy."
 In 2007, Erik Malinowski, also of Wired, called Vaughan "the greatest comic book visionary of the last five years", comparing him to Frank Miller, Alan Moore, Paul Pope, and Steve Niles, and praised his addition to the TV series Lost as redeeming that series' third season.

-For his writing, Vaughan has won 14 Eisner Awards, 14 Harvey Awards, and a Hugo Award.
+For his writing, Vaughan has won 14 Eisner Awards, 15 Harvey Awards, and two Hugo Awards.

 Early life

 Brian K. Vaughan was born July 17, 1976 in Cleveland, Ohio, to Geoffrey and Catherine Vaughan.
 He grew up in Rocky River and Westlake.
+Before beginning his career in comics, Vaughan worked as an auxiliary police officer, a live-in dog butler, and a psychiatric ward employee.

 Vaughan and his older brother are both fans of writer Peter David, and according to Vaughan, their adolescent comics reading was largely defined by a shared love of David's 12-year run on The Incredible Hulk.
 Vaughan also cites Joss Whedon as the reason he wanted to become a writer, a decision he made while attending St. Ignatius High School, from which he graduated in 1994.

 Vaughan attended the New York University Tisch School of the Arts to study film.
 While a student there, Vaughan took part in Marvel Comics's Stan-hattan Project, a class for fledgling comic book writers.